 Carrot Festival History

-The subject of carrots came up during a brainstorming session, and that evolved into the idea of a Carrot Festival.
-The carrot notion made sense.
-It happened that congregation members Paul and Rose Westheimer were rooted in the carrot business -- at the time they were owners of The Carrot Barn at Schoharie Valley Farms where they produced and packaged 1,400 tons of carrots a year.
-The Westheimers, who have been married 53 years, said that first festival was a lot of fun, but they had no inkling it would be still going strong nearly 30 years later.
-The Westheimers remembered Paul's father, Julius, making and selling fresh carrot juice at the first festival.
-They said there were pony rides on the front lawn for the kids, who also enjoyed cotton candy and taffy.
+After 30 years of successful Carrot Festivals, the Westheimers were glad to see their idea become a community institution.
+They remember Paul's father Julius making and selling fresh carrot juice at the first festival!
+There were pony rides on the front lawn, along with cotton candy and taffy for kids.
 "It was minuscule compared to now," Paul Westheimer said.
-But the money raised in that first festival, mostly from selling fruit and vegetables, paid for the paving job and was the beginning of what has become one of the Capital Region's favorite end-of-summer outings.
-While the Westheimers no longer own The Carrot Barn, they still play a role in the planning of the festival by serving on the committee,which began meeting in January to plan for the festival.
+The money raised in that first festival, mostly from selling fruit and vegetables, paid for the paving job and was the beginning of what has become one of the Capital Region's favorite end-of-summer outings.
+While the Westheimers no longer own The Carrot Barn, they still play a role in the planning of the Festival by serving on the committee,which meets annually to plan for the Festival.

-From those humble beginnings Carrot festival has turned into a huge event that is enjoyed by the entire community.
-The event showcases foods and desserts from all over the world including carrot cake, local produce, music and entertainment, vendors and crafters, a miniature health fair, and plenty of activities to keep kids entertained.
+The event now showcases foods and desserts from all over the world including carrot cake, local produce, music and entertainment, vendors and crafters, a miniature health fair, and plenty of activities to keep kids entertained.

 Vendors and crafters sell items such as jewelry, kitchen gadgets, pottery, cosmetics, floral designs, clothing and more.
 The health fair, staffed by Agudat Achim's Faith Community Nursing volunteers with support from Ellis Hospital, provides free blood-pressure screenings and health-related information.